TheCrazyGM/hive-micro/README.md

 - Broadcast via Hive Keychain.
 - Watcher ingests blocks and stores posts where `payload.id == APP_ID`.

+Content length
+- The composer enforces `HIVE_MICRO_MAX_LEN` on the client with a live counter.
+- The API truncates content to this length for timeline and mentions responses so previews stay concise.
+- The single post endpoint and server-rendered permalink show full content.

 ## Rendering and safety

 - Server `helpers.markdown_render()`: